We are a grassroots organization designed By US, For US, and With US. Wonderfully Made is designed for girls from age 12 to young women aged 29.

 Justine is starting her psychotherapy practice as a pre-licensed professional under supervision this year.
 She looks forward to integrating bottom-up and top-down modalities within an anti-oppressive, anti-racist, trauma-informed, and relational framework.

-“My experience as a second generation Jamaican-Canadian woman gave me an awareness of interlocking systems of oppression growing up.
+“My experience as a second-generation Jamaican-Canadian woman gave me an awareness of interlocking systems of oppression growing up.
 Additionally, my degree in Political Science and Women’s Studies enhanced my understanding of feminist, anti-oppression, post-colonial and critical race theories.
 My position as a volunteer and intern at a constituency office gave me the opportunity to assist with a wide range of concerns including, but not limited to mental health, (dis)ability, housing discrimination, and incidents of racism at school.
 More importantly, I have learned that community and support are vital pieces to health and wellbeing.
-And, representation for BIPOC girls in particular is so important.
+And, representation for BIPOC girls, in particular, is so important.
 For myself, growing up in spaces that lacked healthy representation deeply impacted my self-esteem and self-worth.
-There is so much power in feeling seen, understood and supported in a safe space.
+There is so much power in feeling seen, understood, and supported in a safe space.
 Having the opportunity to be part of this program as a mentee would have been so meaningful to me as a young girl through early adulthood”.

 “This project is something I wish I had more of growing up as a young black womxn, who is first generation.
-Throughout my high school and post secondary career I was mentored and mentored others – specifically other first-generation students.
+Throughout my high school and post-secondary career I was mentored and mentored others – specifically other first-generation students.
 I also have done several workshops for racialized youth specifically around mental health and coping strategies.
 I also unofficially pose as a mentor for several young womxn in my own life – holding space for the conversations I wish I had when I was their age.
-In my current role as a social worker/case manager I find there is a bit of a mentor relationships where boundaries permit – specifically for my younger black womxn clients who are looking for examples in their own life.
+In my current role as a social worker/case manager, I find there is a bit of a mentor relationship where boundaries permit – specifically for my younger black womxn clients who are looking for examples in their own life.
 I look forward to growing a network of mentors and supports for young womxn through this project”.

 “My passion for Arts Education stems from a desire to provide a safe space for youth to express themselves through the arts.
 I have completed a Bachelor of Arts in Dance and Education and am currently completing a Bachelor of Education at York University.
-I have designed and developed framework for post-secondary next steps program which was created to help students navigate their next steps within the arts post-secondary.
+I have designed and developed a framework for the post-secondary next steps program which was created to help students navigate their next steps within the arts post-secondary.
 I have hosted and organized a community dance workshop in support of a local charity called Dancing with Parkinson’s Canada.
 I am incredibly passionate about mentoring black youth and being the role model, I wish I had as a young artist.
-My combined education and acquired experience have equipped me with the skills to be an asset to this project”.
+My combined education and the acquired experience have equipped me with the skills to be an asset to this project”.

 Adrianna is a 3rd year Global Health Student at York University.
 She is an active volunteer with 30 Elephants, Human Trafficking Group, BOSS dance company.
 She is passionate about Black women’s health and equity.
-She is the president of I.E, a competitive dance program at York University, inspiring hip hop dance culture in the University and in the GTA.
+She is the president of I.E, a competitive dance program at York University, inspiring hip-hop dance culture in the University and in the GTA.